10 Things EVERY Parents Should Do When Raising Mixed Race Kids

 9. Foster close relationships with your children’s Grandparents

-Grandparents are so important to imbibing your culture in your kids.
-They carry with them all of the above- history, traditions, language.
+Grandparents are so important to instilling your culture in your mixed kids.
+They carry with them all of the above- history, traditions, language and so much of the cultural norms.
 Developing that relationship and ensuring your mixed race kids get to know their grandparents will have a huge impact on them in years to come.

 10. Give your children the freedom to adapt culture to who they are as third culture kids